 Chemistry is the study of all chemical substances and how they can change.
 You will learn to understand these and see in new ways the things that make up the world; our food, fuels and fabrics, building materials and manufactured goods, the air we breathe, the tools we use.
 Typical A Level subject combinations with chemistry: Chemistry, Maths and Physics, Chemistry, Maths and Biology, Chemistry, Maths and Economics.

 A Level Chemistry, often in conjunction with other science-based subjects, can lead to the following types of degree course: Biomedical Sciences, Biochemistry, Chemical Engineering, Dentistry, Dietetics, Earth Sciences, Environmental Science, Geology, Medical Science, Medicine, Optometry, Pharmacy, Physiotherapy, Sports Science, Veterinary Science.
-Students have recently progressed to study Chemistry with Medicinal Chemistry at University of Manchester and Biomedical Science at University of Hull.
+Students have recently progressed to study Medicine and Surgery at University of Central Lancashire, Cellular and Molecular Medicine at University of Bristol, Chemical Engineering at Imperial College London and Dentistry at Univesity of Manchester.

 Contact us now, and our experienced members of staff will be happy to talk you through your options and find the best A Level options for you.